IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 If any of the host definitions have an Error status, follow this procedure to have the host definer reattempt to define the hosts.

 1. Undeploy the CSI node pod from the relevant node that the HostDefinition is a part of.

 2. Verify that all HostDefinition instances of the node are deleted.
+The output of the following command displays all HostDefinitions that do not need to be deleted for the `<node-name>`.
 ```
 kubectl get hostdefinitions -o=jsonpath='{range .items[?(@.spec.hostDefinition.nodeName=="<node-name>")]}{.metadata.name}{"\n"}{end}'
 ```

-     The output displays all HostDefinitions that do not need to be deleted for the `<node-name>`.

 3. Redeploy the CSI node pod on the relevant node.